-The cost of roman blinds depends on the kind of fabric used, as well as the width and height of your blinds.
-Fabrics are mainly categorised as either translucent or blackout, with translucent blinds being ideal for areas where you want to provide shade and sun protection while still allowing some natural light in.
-Meanwhile, blackout blinds are a great choice for when you want complete privacy and fully block out the sun.
-Below is the range of costs of roman blinds in Brisbane for some standard window sizes.
+The cost depends on the kind of fabric used, as well as the width and height.
+Fabrics are mainly categorised as either translucent or blackout, with translucent covers being ideal for areas where you want to provide shade and sun protection while still allowing some natural light in.
+Meanwhile, blackout covers are a great choice for when you want complete privacy and fully block out the sun.
+Below is the range of costs in Brisbane for some standard window sizes.

 Why should I choose you?

 - Customer Satisfaction

 Being one of the top suppliers and installers of roman blinds in Brisbane, our prices follow factory rates.
 You will be assured that you get what you pay as we value your satisfaction more than your money.
 Once you call for an appointment with our team of window blinds specialists, we will start and finish the work in no time.